twaddington/pdxroasters/README.md

 You should now be able to access the site in your browser by visiting `http://localhost:8000/` and the admin page by visiting `http://localhost:8000/admin/`.

+When anybody modifies the data models, you'll need to delete the `pdxroasters.db` and run `python manage.py syncdb`.

 ### Compass

 Reference: `http://compass-style.org/install`